 In the studio

-The song was returned to back in Abbey Road on 6 February, when Harrison recorded his lead vocals.
-He needed some encouragement from Lennon and McCartney to do this, as the song was above his usual range.
+The song was returned to back in Abbey Road on 6 February 1968, when Harrison recorded his lead vocals.
+He needed some encouragement from John Lennon and Paul McCartney to do this, as the song was above his usual range.

 George had this big thing about not wanting to sing it because he didn’t feel confident that he could do the song justice.
 I remember Paul saying, ‘You must have a go, don’t worry about it, it’s good’.